MINNESOTA

 HOWEVER, current access to outdoor educational opportunities is inequitable.
 For too many kids, access to the outdoors is determined by race, income, ability, and zip code.

-Outdoor School for All Minnesota is advocating for the establishment of a statewide grant program to support immersive, multi-day, accredited overnight outdoor education program experiences for students in grades 4 to 8 to address these needs and to ensure that all students have a chance to benefit from outdoor education.
+Outdoor School for All Minnesota a statewide grant program that supports immersive, multi-day, accredited overnight outdoor education program experiences for students in grades 4 to 12.

 What is Outdoor School?